 The proximity of the University to both the new IDF technology campus and the Advanced Technologies Park— which, together with Soroka University Medical Center, will anchor a new Beer-Sheva Innovation District —will also open the door to increased opportunities for academic-industry collaboration.
 To capitalize on this potential, the North Campus will feature the Drahi Innovation and Entrepreneurship Building, intended to foster a spirit of entrepreneurship in its classrooms, spaces for co-working and collaboration, and 4,000-square-foot cafeteria.

 Angela Drahi, chairman of the Patrick & Lina Drahi Foundation, which has supported academic incubators and entrepreneurship centers in both Israel and her native France, described the purpose of the building as “pushing students toward entrepreneurship": “The goal is not only to invent something, but rather to learn to think like an innovator and to bring a spirit of innovation to all that you do," said Drahi.
 “If the Drahi Innovation and Entrepreneurship Building can facilitate this educational approach at BGU, we will have helped secure the next generation of leaders for Israel."

-Finally, along with concerts and performances, the center will also allow Beer-Sheva to host major national and international events, thereby raising the University's and the city's profile significantly.
+Along with concerts and performances, the center will also allow Beer-Sheva to host major national and international events, thereby raising the University's and the city's profile significantly.
 “We are so pleased and honored that he is making it possible for us to build a world-class performance and conference facility," says BGU President Prof. Daniel Chamovitz.
 “For the Negev to serve, as David Ben-Gurion envisioned, as an engine of growth for Israel and the world, Beer-Sheva must become a vibrant cosmopolitan city in which young professionals want to work and live.
-With the addition of the Guzik Cultural Center to BGU's North Campus, Beer-Sheva is one step closer to that goal."
+With the addition of the Cultural Center to BGU's North Campus, Beer-Sheva is one step closer to that goal."